chscott/ConnectionsTools/doc/connectToMongo.md

 ## connectToMongo

-The connectToMongo tool connects you to the Mongo shell of the master Mongo replica.
+The connectToMongo tool connects you to the Mongo CLI of the master Mongo replica pod.
 A cheatsheet of common Mongo commands is provided as a header to the shell.

 ### Syntax